 To assure complete disinfecting of your fresh water system, it is recommended that the following procedure be followed on a new system, on one that has not been used for a length of time, or one that may have become contaminated.
-This procedure is also recommended before long periods of storage, such as over the winter months:
+This procedure is also recommended before long periods of storage such as over the winter months:

 - 1. Drain the fresh water tank by opening the drain valves.
 There is one valve per water tank.
 All of the faucets should be in the closed or off position. - 2.
 Prepare a chlorine solution using one gallon of water and 1⁄4 cup of chlorine bleach (5% sodium hypo-chlorite solution).
 Prepare enough of the chlorine solution to administer one gallon of solution for every 15 gallons of tank capacity.
-For sanitizing this unit, prepare 41⁄2 gallons of the chlorine solution.
+For sanitizing this unit, prepare 3 gallons of the chlorine solution.
 This mixture puts a 50 PPM (parts per million) residual chlorine concentration in the water system that will act as a quick kill dosage for harmful bacteria, viruses and slime forming organisms.
 Concentrations higher than 50 PPM may damage the water lines and/or tank. - 3.
-Once the fresh water tank is empty, close the drain valves on the water tank. - 4.
-Pump the chlorine solution into the tank.
-This is done by placing the winterizing hose into the chlorine solution.
-Close the valve from the fresh water tank to the pump and open the valve from the solution to the pump.
-Turn the tank fill valve from city water to tank fill.
-Turn on the water pump until all of the solution is pumped into the fresh water tank. - 5.
-Turn off the water pump.
-Close the valve to the solution.
-Turn the city water valve to open.
-Open the valve from the tank to the water pump.
-Turn the water pump on in order to fill the tank with fresh water until it is completely full.
-Remove the water filter (from
+Once the fresh water tank is empty, close the drain valves on the water tank.
+Pour the chlorine solution into the tank when the fresh water tank is empty.
+This is done by placing a funnel in the fresh water port and pouring in the chlorine solution.
+Once the solution is in the tank, completely fill the fresh water tank with water. - 4.
+Open each faucet in turn including the kitchen faucet, bath faucet, inside and outside shower, turning on both the hot and cold, and flushing the stool until all of the air has been purged from the pipes and the water runs freely.
+The entire system will then be filled with the sanitizing solution.